ranyc2000/e-Binder/README.md

 The file index.html also reads in some jQuery libraries to get some more UI capabilities to jazz up the presentation.
 Styling comes from the file igen.css.
 There are copies of the html and css in tabs of the spreadsheet, also for archival purposes (these tabs don't actually do anything).
 The file gendata.js is generated (from the Excel) and specific to each project.

+(The following is not a big deal, but note that Escel carries forward sort of a "high water mark" for the data it has stored (Used Range), which can result in blank lines that Excel treats as part of the spreadsheet.
+If the document collecton you are cataloging has fewer items than the one you are replacing, you should prefereably reset the Used Range in the spreadsheet before you Generate.
+Hit Ctrl-End to find what Excel thinks is the last cell.
+Highlight all rows from the *real* last row of actual data, through the last row that Excel *sees*, and right-click-Delete those blank rows.
+Save and reopen and test again with Ctrl-End to make sure the empty rows are really gone.)

 After you hit "Generate" you never have to touch gendata.js, the css file, the Excel macro, or index.html - though you are invited to diddle!

 All that has to change to make a new project are the Documents and Data tabs of the Excel, and your actual document collection.